DFE/night-owl/README.md

-OEUC error-log
+OpenEmbedded Under Control
 ==============

-OEUC error-log is the power tool for managing errors and warnings in your OpenEmbedded project.
-As first part of the OpemEmbeddedUnderControl (OEUC) platform it helps you in automating your product development process and gives you a fast and precise overview about the problems your project might have.
+`opencontrol error-log` is the power tool for managing errors and warnings in your OpenEmbedded project.
+As first part of the `OpenEmbedded Under Control` platform it helps you in automating your product development process and gives you a fast and precise overview about the problems your project might have.